-Provision for supporting Pupil's MHWB at Comberton Village College
+Provision for supporting Pupil's or student's MHWB at Comberton Village College

-Comberton Village College has a clear graduated response to MHWB with clear delegation of responsibility for each level of support.
-Where the school makes a referral to an external provider or service and assists with information sharing it will be done
+Comberton Village College and Sixth Form has a clear graduated response to MHWB with clear delegation of responsibility for each level of support.
+Where the school makes a referral to an external provider or service and assists with information sharing it will be done in line with GDPR and the principles of Keeping Children Safe in Education.
+Below is a map showing provision for mental health in Key Stages 3 & 4 and wellbeing in the school, including who does what